Corionis/Knobs-And-Scripts/artifacts/document/Command Line.md

-KAS is a command-line tool with several commands, each with their own options.
+KAS has several commands each with their own options.

-For the versioning option command-line git must be available.
+For the versioning options command-line git must be available.

 ## Command Line Options